calum74/sequence/README.md

     auto count = seq("The quick brown fox").count([](char x) { return x==' '; });
 ```

 As a final example of list manipulation, here's a sequence of prime numbers up to one thousand.
-Firstly using regular C++
+Firstly using regular C++,

 ```c++
     std::vector<int> primes;